ashleysally00/ashleysally00.github.io/_posts/2025-04-27-python-procedural-oop.md

 Have you used Python procedurally or with OOP?
 Share your experiences in the comments!

 **Note**: I am now going to try enabling comments in my GitHub blog using Utterances!
+I am attempting to make this into a standard blog format, little by little!
+Thanks